FORMATIVE EXPERIENCES, CRITICAL JUNCTURES, DECISIVE LEADERSHIP

 I always thought that if I hadn’t ended up being a communist, maybe I would have been a high school basketball coach—but I was feeling that my life should be about something more than sports, as much as I still had real passion about that.
 I felt that there were so many big things going on in the world, I wanted to do something with my life that would mean something or, to use the phrase of the time, be relevant and not just be a personal passion for me.

-Even in high school along with his passion for sports, BA was drawn to intellectual discovery and exploration.
+Even in high school, along with his passion for sports, BA was drawn to intellectual discovery and exploration.
 In his memoir he speaks to part of the process which led to his not believing in the existence of god:

-Getting into philosophy, starting to study history as well as literature, and so on led me to see from a lot of different directions that religion and the idea of god were human inventions.
-All these different cultures had different ideas of god that conflicted with and contradicted each other.
-We studied Greek mythology with Ms. Bentley and you could see that different people in different ages believed in all different kinds of gods, and that some of these had passed out of convention and weren’t widely believed in any more….
-As for my friends, today there’s all this nonsense about how Black people are just inherently religious and that’s a whole thing that gets me pissed off, it’s just bullshit.
+As for my friends, today there’s all this nonsense about how Black people are just inherently religious—and that’s a whole thing that gets me pissed off, it’s just bullshit.
 These are socially conditioned things.
-A lot of my Black friends and a lot of people who influenced me later in life, like the Panthers, were going through the same thing I’d gone through, and recognized that these religious ideas and institutions are human inventions and not very good ones.
+A lot of my Black friends and a lot of people who influenced me later in life, like the Panthers, were going through the same thing I’d gone through, and recognized that these religious ideas and institutions are human inventions—and not very good ones.
 So some of my friends were still religious, but many of them were going through the same general kind of emancipating experience that I was in casting off religion.

-BA entered the University of California-Berkeley in the fall of 1961, intending to pursue a wide range of academic interests and try out for the freshman football team, but that plan was cut short by a life-threatening illness that required months of hospitalization, and years of intensive treatment.
+BA entered the University of California, Berkeley in the fall of 1961, intending to pursue a wide range of academic interests and try out for the freshman football team, but that plan was cut short by a life-threatening illness that required months of hospitalization and years of intensive treatment.

 EARLY POLITICAL LIFE

 Even as he was recovering from his illness and beginning to recover his energy, BA resumed his studies at UC Berkeley.
 His entrance into campus life coincided with an important point in U.S. history where Berkeley was leading the way in cracking open the conservatism of the 1950s, as students broke out in social protest and intellectual challenges to the status quo—most notably expressed in the early ’60s by the Free Speech Movement.
-This movement challenged the University’s ban on campus organizing around off-campus issues, in particular students protesting against the racial discrimination in hiring as was being practiced by local businesses.
+This movement challenged the university’s ban of campus organizing around off-campus issues, in particular students protesting against the racial discrimination in hiring as was being practiced by local businesses.
 Avakian became an active participant in the Free Speech Movement from its beginning stages in September 1964.
 He was one of the 800 arrested in the mass sit-in in the campus administration building, which was the decisive turning point for the Free Speech Movement in winning its demands.

 These were times when people across the country were waking up, challenging “the way things are” in all aspects of U.S. society, going up against the culture, institutions, and political rule of the system—and BA was in the midst of all of this as a strategist and organizer, a writer and speaker, and he was putting his body on the front lines of resistance to the crimes of U.S. imperialism.